 - Stealth Pun: Johnny's sometime nickname, revealed in Only You Can Save Mankind, is "Rubber".
 For those unfamiliar with British slang, a "rubber johnny" is a condom.

 - Strange Minds Think Alike: In Johnny and the Dead, both Bigmac and the Dead come up with the idea that the telephone might have been invented by Sir Humphrey Telephone.

-- Subliminal Seduction: Wobbler once returned a Cliff Richard single, claiming that when he played it backwards he could hear messages about staying in school and going to church.
+- Subliminal Seduction: Wobbler once returned a Pat Boone single, claiming that when he played it backwards he could hear messages about staying in school and going to church.